JostTim/timelined_array/README.md

 A mixin class that adds time-related methods and properties to arrays, including methods for aligning, transposing, and moving axes.

 ### TimePacker
 A class for packing arrays with their associated timelines.
-Usefull to plot data fast to matplotlib.
+Mostly usefull to plot data fast to matplotlib in case of 1D TimelinedArrays (x and y are unpacked directly from Timeline and the array, into `plt.plot` using `plt.plot(*time_arrray.pack)` )

 ### TimelinedArray
 A subclass of np.ndarray that includes a timeline and a time dimension.
 It provides methods for time-based indexing and operations.